LSEG-API-Samples/Example.RDP.DotNETCore.SymbologyConversion/README.md

 ## Running the example

-To test the example you must have a valid EDP username and password with permission to access Symbology Conversion service.
+To test the example you must have a valid RDP username and password with permission to access Symbology Conversion service.
 The following command used to request the data for RIC **IBM.N**, CUSIP **037833100** and ISIN **TH0001010014**.
 A user may use -o to specify a new CSV file name to save the data.

 A user may also use **--verbose** to print additional output such as the JSON request and response.